ros2/ros2_documentation/source/Tutorials/Workspace/Creating-A-Workspace.rst

 Next steps
 ----------

-Now that you understand the details behind creating, building and sourcing your own workspace, you can learn how to :ref:`create your own packages <./Creating-Your-First-ROS2-Package>`.
+Now that you understand the details behind creating, building and sourcing your own workspace, you can learn how to :doc:`create your own packages <../Creating-Your-First-ROS2-Package>`.